24Bouchers/Capping/README.md

 Appi.py Api is a collaborative capping (Capstone) project from five students at Marist College for GTel.

-Steven Boucher
-Easton Eberwein
-Nick Vasquez
-Liam Haggerty
-Christian Bauer
+Steven Boucher, Easton Eberwein, Nick Vasquez, Liam Haggerty, and Christian Bauer

 ## Table of Contents